-- Financial assistance to help with cost of meals/rental car if budget allows
+- Financial assistance to help with cost of meals/rental car if possible

-- On a case-by-case basis, we may be able to help with the cost of a one-way ticket home outside of the U.S.
+- On a case-by-case basis, we may assist with the cost of a one-way ticket outside the U.S.

-- If your Dream request requires travel, you need a major credit card or debit card with enough funds to cover any unforeseen expenses, such as the cost associated with a hospital stay, and to get you home in case of an emergency.
-We do not ask for your credit card number.
+- A major credit card or debit card with enough funds to cover any unforeseen expenses, such as the cost associated with a hospital stay and travel home in case of an emergency.
+Dream Foundation does not ask for the credit card number.

-- If your Dream request includes a hotel stay, you will need a credit card at check-in to cover incidentals.
-If using a debit card for hotel check-in, please be aware that a hold will be put on the card from the hotel.
-Often, the blocked funds will not be released until about a week after your stay.
+- For lodging, a credit card is needed at check-in to cover incidental expenses.
+If using a debit card for hotel check in, the hotel may place a hold on the card.
+The blocked funds are usually released about a week after the stay.